alfredo1995/recyclable-scroll-view/README.md

 Clone the repository:

-    Locate the "Clone" button on the repository page.

-    Select the desired cloning method, such as HTTPS or SSH
+    Locate and Select the desired cloning method, such as HTTPS or SSH

     Copy Clone URL: Copy the given clone URL.
 This URL represents the location of the repository on GitHub.